 What led you to your current role as National Director of the Asphalt Pavement Association?

-After that job, I got the opportunity to work for a company called W.R.
+After that, I worked for a company called W.R.
 Grace, which is a chemical admixture company.
 I worked in several roles within that company and got good exposure.
-This role was the parlay into the world of pavements, which led me to work for a large association and that opportunity eventually opened the door to the asphalt industry.
+This role was the parlay into the world of pavements, which led me to work for a large association.
+Then, that opportunity eventually opened the door to the asphalt industry.
 More than two years later, here I am at the Asphalt Pavement Alliance.

 What does a typical day on the job look like?

 Every day is atypical.
 It’s talking to contractors.
-It’s talking to State Asphalt Pavement Association executives.
+Talking to State Asphalt Pavement Association executives.
 It’s working on reports.
-It’s working on our strategic plan.
-It’s traveling.
-It’s presenting the focus of the APA stakeholders.
-It’s focused on utilizing assets from the pavement economic committee (PEC) and making sure that those are deployed to the appropriate end-users.
+Working on our strategic plan.
+Traveling.
+Presenting the focus of the APA stakeholders.
+Focused on utilizing assets from the pavement economic committee (PEC) and making sure that those are deployed to the appropriate end-users.